thorstenrie/ts-bedrock/README.md

 - To build the container image with Docker: Rename [Containerfile](https://github.com/thorstenrie/ts-bedrock/blob/main/bedrock/Containerfile) to `Dockerfile` and [substitute](https://podman.io/whatis.html) `podman` commands with `docker` commands.
 Further adaptations may be necessary.
 - To complete the guide and run the container with docker: [Substitute](https://podman.io/whatis.html) the `podman` commands with `docker` commands, omit the [podman pod create](https://docs.podman.io/en/latest/markdown/podman-pod-create.1.html) command, instead add the `--publish` flags to the `docker run` command.
 Further adaptations may be necessary.

 Memory usage is ~128 MB in idle with no players ever connected and easily reaches 300 MB+ with one player exploring a small area playing for a few minutes.
-A 2+ GB available RAM, a SSD and at least a quad core CPU with 3 GHz+ is recommended for a good server experience with a handful of players.
+A 2 GB+ available RAM, a SSD and at least a quad core CPU with 3 GHz+ is recommended for a good server experience with a handful of players.

 ## Network Setup